peperd/Eats-restoraunt/README.md

 ## Agenda

 ```
 This webpage is a pet project.
-The goal was to design main page of website of restoraunt.
+The goal was to design main page of website of restaurant.
 The main emphasis was on appearance and well performed paddings and margins
 ```